wwuccdc/beginner_tutorials/LinuxSec.md

 	/etc/passwd
 	/etc/shadow
 ~~~
 The passwd file stores user information including name, uid (a unique identefier for each user) and home directory while the shadow file stores an copy of the encrypted password for that user.
+Learn more about why the shadow copyies exist [here](http://en.wikipedia.org/wiki/Passwd#Shadow_file)
 ####Useful Commands
 * __su [username]__ : when passed a username will attempt to switch to that user, requiring the new users password.
 When entered without a user will attempt to switch to the root user.
 * __whoami___ : prints your current username